 Yes.
 Email service is available on DreamPress-only accounts.

-The primary difference are the servers DreamPress is hosted on.
-With DreamPress, all WordPress sites are hosted on their own isolated virtual private server.
-All MySQL databases are also hosted on an isolated virtual private server.
+The primary difference is the servers DreamPress is hosted on.
+With DreamPress, all WordPress sites are hosted on DreamCompute, DreamHost's cloud service.

 Is there only one DreamPress plan?

 No, there are three.
 View the DreamPress plans and pricing article for further details.

 Is a DreamHost VPS plan a better fit for me than DreamPress?

 It depends on what you would like to do with your website.
 Here are a few comparisons between a VPS plan and DreamPress:

 Number of sites — On a VPS server, you can create as many WordPress installs as you like since you only pay for the server space.
 On a DreamPress server, you can only run a single site.
 You can add additional sites on DreamPress, but you pay for each new DreamPress site you add.
 Please keep in mind that you can have several sites on a DreamHost VPS while also having select sites on DreamPress, mixing and matching plans to fit your needs.